-Pat Edwards, Paramedic, recently returned from leading a medical team in Pat works with the Community Health Initiative, Haiti.
-This organization Haiti.
-As a team of 10 they were the smallest medical team ever deployed has worked with hundreds of volunteers from across the United States by CHI.
-They were joined by two Haitian doctors. and Canada to reach the primary and public healthcare needs of Haitian patients.
-CHI collaborates with local talent in their service areas to combat A typical team size is 25.
-The five days of clinic were held in the two villages malnutrition, provide clean water, promote safe environments and deliver they have been working in for the last 6 years - Do Digue (4 clinic days) and healthcare for the members of partner communities in the Arcahaie area of Fondol (1 day - which is up in the mountains and takes two hours by foot or Haiti.

-donkey to get there with all of our supplies.
+Pat Edwards, Paramedic, recently returned from leading a medical team in Haiti.
+As a team of 10 they were the smallest medical team ever deployed by CHI.
+They were joined by two Haitian doctors.

+A typical team size is 25.
+The five days of clinic were held in the two villages they have been working in for the last 6 years - Do Digue (4 clinic days) and Fondol (1 day - which is up in the mountains and takes two hours by foot or donkey to get there with all of our supplies.
 They saw 1148 patients, a few very ill which were taken to a hospital in Port au Prince and they delivered one baby boy who was named Jonathan by his mother.

 A typical sized team will see 1500 so the numbers seen were good.
 The March and June clinics were both cancelled due to political unrest, making this the first clinic held since January.
 The next clinic will be held in October.
 CHI holds 5 medical clinics and 2 surgical clinics each year.

 Haiti is on the Western third of the island of Hispaniola.
 With an estimated 10.5 million citizens, 75% are estimated to live below the poverty line.
 The majority of live on less than \$2 per day.
-Frequent natural disasters only Clean Water Project worsen the situation.
+Frequent natural disasters only worsen the situation.
 Please assist us in supporting them.